Home » Advice Centre » Spinal Cord Injury Advice » Upper Body Wheelchair Exercises

 • Do three sets of five repetitions.

 These are a few examples of simple wheelchair upper body exercises you can start to do every day.
 However, it’s important to rotate in new activities every day, as noted with core, strengthening, and stretching exercises.
-Rotating in new wheelchair exercises ensures you hit all the key muscle groups to keep you strong and mobile.
+Rotating in new wheelchair exercises ensures you hit all the key muscle groups as part of the wheelchair workout to keep you strong and mobile.